 Are You Ready to Stand Up for a Child Who Needs You?

-CASA of Central Virginia offers two types (soon to be three!) of training for potential volunteers:
+CASA of Central Virginia offers comprehensive training for potential volunteers:

-The following topics are covered in all training formats:
+The following topics are covered in a blended classroom and online format:

 - Understanding Child Abuse and Neglect